Breword/tmux/Contributing.md

 - A command in copy mode to toggle the selection.

-- source-file should allow - for stdin like load-buffer (this would be easier and work better if ([#1755](https://github.com/tmux/tmux/issues/1755)) below was done first).

 - wait-for could do more, for example being able to wait for a pane to exit or close (could use the existing notify code in some way).
 Also a flag for a timeout or to stop waiting on a signal.